sv022/MatrixClass/README.md

   >__A.copy()__  -->  creates a copy of matrix _A_

+  >__A.fill()__  -->  allows you to fill the matrix with keyboard input, accepts n*m elements, where n, m - dimensions of the matrix.
+Elements should be inputed in lines, line by line from i = 1 to i = n.

  ### methods for calculus

  >__A.det()__  -->  return an _int_ value of _det A_